termcolor/termcolor/README.md

 | `light_magenta` | `on_light_magenta` |             |
 | `light_cyan`    | `on_light_cyan`    |             |

-You can also use any arbitrary RGB color specified as a tuple of 0-255 ints e.g.
-`(100, 150, 250)`.
+You can also use any arbitrary RGB color specified as a tuple of 0-255 integers, for example, `(100, 150, 250)`.

 ## Terminal properties